barakeel/oeis-synthesis/README_smt.md

 ## Install (includes polyml and hol)
-This takes about 10 min to complete
+This takes about 10 min to complete.

 ```
 sudo apt install -y libgmp-dev rlwrap